Astraform Python provider proof path

 # src/acme_remote_domain/main.py

 Your job is not to bypass the protocol.
-Your job is to implement your domain semantics inside the service object methods: manifest, prepare, execute_work, status, inspection, and shutdown.
+Your job is to implement provider semantics inside the service object methods: manifest, prepare, execute_work, status, inspection, and shutdown.
+Domains that own institution-side time progression can also expose domain-system-work-window, and domains with safe operator controls can declare control actions from the manifest.

 Run local app